Sharing and embedding

-- Array Object — to multiply an object along the surface of another object.
+- Array Object — Multiply the object along the surface of another object.

-- Subdivide — to smooth out the geometry of the object.
-The higher the level, the better the object is smoothed, but the number of polygons increases exponentially.
+- Subdivide — Smooth out the geometry of the object.
+The higher the level, the more smooth it appears, but the number of polygons increases exponentially.

-- Bevel — to create bevels.
-In the settings, you can specify which edges will be involved.
+- Bevel — Create bevels.
+Specify which edges will be involved.

-- Randomize — distributes objects randomly throughout the scene.
-Not only the position, but also the scale and rotation change.
+- Randomize — Distributes objects randomly throughout the scene, changing not only the position, but also the scale and rotation.

-- Symmetry — mirror the object.
-You can change the symmetry plane or just manually set where exactly the mirrored object will be located.
+- Symmetry — Mirror an object.
+Change the symmetry plane or manually set where exactly the mirrored object will be located.

-- Boolean union — to merge several objects into a single object.
-This merge differs from the usual one in that the intersecting geometry will be removed and you get the correct mesh.
+- Union — combine several objects into a single one.
+This union differs from the merge, as the intersecting geometry will be removed creating a complete mesh.

-- Boolean subtract — to subtract the geometry of one object from another.
+- Subtract — Subtract the geometry of one object from another.
 Several objects can be subtracted from one object.
-The object from which the subtraction will take place must be the first in the list.
+The object from which the subtraction is performed should be at the bottom of the list.

-- Boolean intersect — to obtain a geometry that is the intersection of two objects.
+- Intersect — to obtain a geometry that is the intersection of two or more objects.

 Deformers work on exactly the same principle as modifiers.
-The difference is that they change the object's shape.
+The difference is that they actually change the shape of the object.

-When you apply it to an object, you put the object as if in a group, which creates its own deformer effect.
-You can apply them in any number and in any order.
-Apply them to a single object, or you can apply them to several objects at once.
+When applied to an object, put the object in a group first, to create its own deformer effect.
+Apply them in any number or order.
+Apply them to a single object, or apply them to several objects at once.

 Ctrl+Shift+G, as it is a fairly common operation.

-The beauty of using a deformer is that the object itself remains unchanged.
-As long as you don't convert the modifier to geometry.
+The beauty of using a deformers is that the object itself remains unchanged as long as you don't convert the modifier to geometry.

 - Bend — for bending.

-- Skew — to skew the object, preserving the axes of the upper and lower planes.
+- Skew — Skew the object, preserving the axes of the upper and lower planes.

-- Spherify — to give the object a spherify form, as if to inflate it.
+- Spherify — Give the object a spherical form, as if to inflate it.

-- Simplify — this deformer is different from the others, it is used to reduce the number of polygons.
-If the object has a large number of polygons, quite often it is possible to significantly reduce their number without any visual changes.
-Just find the intensity value at which Simplify doesn't destroy the geometry.
+- Simplify — This deformer is different from the others.
+It is used to reduce the number of polygons.
+If the object has a large number of polygons, use it to reduce the number of polygons without destroying the geometry.
+Try to find the intensity value at which Simplify does not destroy the geometry.
 If the object has a complex mesh and a lot of polygons, the browser can't handle the miscalculation and generates an error.

 Ctrl + G

 Use groups to organize a clear and convenient structure.
 Place all the objects, regardless of the amount into a group.

-You can dissolve a group at any level without removing child elements.
+This operation allows you to dissolve a group at any level without removing its children.

-This function is very often used, and it is not only needed to simply remove a group. 👉 Most often it is used to dissolve modifiers.
+This function is used often, and it is not only needed to remove a group.
+This action is primarily used to dissolve modifiers/deformers.

-- Backdrop — adds an object to the scene that gives you both the floor and the background at once.
+- Backdrop — adds an object to the scene that replaces both the floor and the background at the same time.
 It has several settings: Angle, Offset, and number of Segments, which determine the smoothing of the angle.